Teslamax/VM-Mixer/Boot_modes-CircuitPython.md

 storage.disable_usb_drive()
 ```

-CIRCUITPY will still run code.py, and USB CDC/MIDI/HID features will work.
+`CIRCUITPY` will still run `code.py`, and USB CDC/MIDI/HID features will work.

 ⸻

 🧰 Option 2: Conditional Drive Mount (e.g., with Button Press)

-You can make CIRCUITPY mount only when a physical button is pressed during boot.
+You can make `CIRCUITPY` mount only when a physical button is pressed during boot.

 ```python
 # boot.py